 18. The State of New York owns about 43 percent of the land in the Adirondack Park.
 The rest is privately owned but still protected.

 19. Only about 130,000 people live in the Adirondack Park year-round.

 20. Nearly 84 million people live within a day’s drive of the Adirondack Park and 10 million people visit the Adirondack Park each year.

 21. The Adirondack Mountains have been an outdoor playground and place of rejuvenation for hundreds of hundreds of years.

 22. The term “vacation” is said to have originated in the Adirondacks.
-Wealthy New Yorker City residents would “vacate” the city during the sticky summer months and stay in the cool northern wood of the Adirondack Mountains.
+Wealthy New York City residents would “vacate” the city during the sticky summer months and stay in the cool, northern woods of the Adirondack Mountains.